Data-efficient Model Learning and Prediction for Contact-rich Manipulation Tasks: Model Learning and Long-term Prediction

 A single step in long-term prediction involves propagation of input uncertainties through $\hat{f}_i(.)$, $\hat{g}(.)$ and $\hat{r}_{i,j}(.)$.
-The input uncertainties originate form $p(\vxi[0])$ and $\pi$ (policy) and exist even if all models are deterministic, which in our case is only $\hat{g}(.)$.
+The input uncertainties originate from $p(\vxi[0])$ and the stochastic policy $\pi$ and exist even if all models are deterministic, which in our case is only $\hat{g}(.)$.